 Before you build your own online community, make sure you start with Why.
 Are you looking for new business ideas or want to get to know your customers better ?
 Create a customer community.
 Is your goal to collect quantifiable research findings then launch a insights community.
 Need a hybrid solution?
 Investigate if a private social network is the way to go.

 Next, determine the kind of functionality you’ll need.
 Determine Tone of Voice.
 Whether you want your community to be Public or Private and if you want to use incentives.
 Definitely, do not forget to form an internal community management team.
 And, reserve budget for internal resources, incentives, and software.
 Make sure the software is flexible enough to match your needs.
-And allows accommodating any future changes to your strategy.
+And allows accommodating any future changes to your corporate and/or community content strategy.
 CMNTY Platform can be configured for many different applications and is built to match your Why, How and What at all times.

 Want some more tips?
 Read this article about things we’ve learned about community building!